-71. Defendants' websites repeat the false and misleading claims, warranties, representations, advertisements, and other marketing about the Contaminated Dog Foods benefits, quality, purity, and natural make-up, without any mention of the heavy metals, pentobarbital, toxins, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising and statements they contain.
+82. Defendants' websites repeat the false and misleading claims, representations, advertisements, and other marketing about the Contaminated Dog Foods' benefits, quality, purity, and natural make-up, without any mention of the heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements they contain.
 This is not surprising given that natural pet food sales represent over \$5.5 billion in the United States and have consistently risen over the years.23